bsarah/BATO-MOUCHE/README.md

 ## Description

 Project on analysing OSM data.
-Supervised by Paula Tramora and Sarah J. Berkemer.
+Supervised by Paula Tubora and Sarah J. Berkemer.

 ### Progress